awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-eks-cluster.md

 A virtual cluster is a registered handle to the Kubernetes namespace on an EKS cluster, and is managed by Amazon EMR on EKS\.
 The handle allows Amazon EMR to use the Kubernetes namespace as a destination for running jobs and endpoints\.
 The EMR Studio user interface refers to virtual clusters as EMR on EKS clusters\.

 **Amazon EMR on EKS managed endpoint**
 After you create a virtual cluster for Amazon EMR on EKS, you must set up one or more managed Jupyter Enterprise Gateway endpoints to which Studio users can connect a Workspace\.
-These HTTPS endpoints are only reachable from your EMR Studio, and are created in a private subnet of your EKS cluster's Amazon Virtual Private Cloud\.
+These HTTPS endpoints can be reached from your EMR Studio alone, and are created in a private subnet of your EKS cluster's Amazon Virtual Private Cloud\.
 The Python and PySpark kernels use the permissions defined in your Amazon EMR on EKS job execution role to invoke other AWS services\.
 All kernels and users that connect to the managed endpoint use this same role\.
 We recommend creating separate endpoints for different users who should not share the same IAM role\.
 For more information, see [Update trust policy in IAM roles for job execution](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up.html#setting-up-trust-policy) in the *Amazon EMR on EKS Developer Guide*

 **AWS Load Balancer Controller**